-Subject to certain exceptions, pursuant to our Stockholders' Agreement, Hoya Topco and Horizon Sponsor, LLC ("Sponsor") are contractually restricted until October 18, 2022 from transferring any lock-up shares; provided that Hoya Topco and Sponsor may transfer fifty percent of its lock-up shares on April 18, 2022 (six months after October 18, 2021) and the remaining lock-up shares on any date after April 18, 2022 on which (i) the price per lock-up share exceeds \$15.00 per share for 20 trading days within a 30 day trading period and (ii) the average daily trading volume exceeds one million shares of our Class A common stock during such 30 trading day period.
+Subject to certain exceptions, pursuant to our Stockholders' Agreement, Sponsor and Hoya Topco are contractually restricted until October 18, 2022 from transferring any lock-up shares; provided that Sponsor and Hoya Topco may transfer fifty percent of its lock-up shares on April 18, 2022 (six months after October 18, 2021) and the remaining lock-up shares on any date after April 18, 2022 on which (i) the price per lock-up share exceeds \$15.00 per share for 20 trading days within a 30 day trading period and (ii) the average daily trading volume exceeds one million shares of our Class A common stock during such 30 trading day period.

-After October 18, 2022, Hoya Topco and Sponsor will not be restricted from selling shares of our Class A common stock other than being subject to applicable securities laws.
+After October 18, 2022, Sponsor nor Hoya Topco will not be restricted from selling shares of our Class A common stock other than being subject to applicable securities laws.
 As such, sales of a substantial number of shares of our Class A common stock in the public market could occur at any time.
-These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our Class A common stock.
-Sponsor and its affiliates, and the PIPE investors collectively own approximately 80% of our Class A common stock and Hoya Topco owns 100% of our Class B common stock, translating to approximately 60% voting interest.
+These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of Class A common stock.
+As of the date of this prospectus, Sponsor and its affiliates and the PIPE Investors collectively own approximately 80% of our Class A common stock and Hoya Topco owns 100% of our Class B common stock, translating to approximately 60% voting interest.

-As restrictions on resale end and registration statements for the sale of shares of our Class A common stock, our Class B common stock and warrants by the parties to the Registration Rights Agreement dated October 18, 2021 are available for use, the sale or possibility of sale of these shares of our Class A common stock, our Class B common stock (after conversion to our Class A common stock) and warrants could have the effect of increasing the volatility in the market price of our Class A common stock or warrants, or decreasing the market price itself.
+As restrictions on resale end and registration statements for the sale of shares of our Class A common stock, our Class B common stock and warrants by the parties to the Registration Rights Agreement are available for use, the sale or possibility of sale of these shares of our Class A common stock, our Class B common stock (after conversion to Class A common stock) and warrants could have the effect of increasing the volatility in the market price of our Class A common stock or warrants, or decreasing the market price itself.